thomasWeise/moptipy/README.md

 ## 1. Introduction

-[`moptipy`](https://thomasweise.github.io/moptipy/_static/moptipy_flyer.pdf) is a library with implementations of metaheuristic optimization methods in Python&nbsp;3.10.
+[`moptipy`](https://thomasweise.github.io/moptipy/_static/moptipy_flyer.pdf) is a library with implementations of metaheuristic optimization methods in Python&nbsp;3.10 that also offers an environment for replicable experiments.
-The framework, [algorithm implementations](#41-implemented-algorithms), and the library design is accompanied by the book [Optimization Algorithms](https://thomasweise.github.io/oa/).
+The framework, [algorithm implementations](#41-implemented-algorithms), and the library design are accompanied by the book [Optimization Algorithms](https://thomasweise.github.io/oa/).
 The library is structured with performance, ease-of-use, and generality in mind, but also based on an educational and research perspective.
 It is therefore (hopefully) suitable for practical industrial applications, scientific research, and for students who are just entering the field of metaheuristic optimization.